 Ren halfheartedly shrugged with Nora still clinging to his arm.
 "I tried, Nora."

 "Aw!"
 Huffing, she stabbed her pancake and chewed it strongly.
-Then her eyes grew in size as she leaned forward to poke Jaune with her syrup covered fork.
-"You were trying to count the specs of dust on the ceiling, weren't you?
+Then her eyes grew in size as she leaned forward to poke Jaune with her syrup-covered fork.
+"You were trying to count the specks of dust on the ceiling, weren't you?
 Don't deny it, mister!"

 Wait a damn second!

 Ignoring the jab of syrup on his shirt, he recalled the minutes before, when he had lost himself to counting the specks of dust.

 At the time his focus remained on dust counting, mind drifting between nothing else.
 Everything else around hadn't distracted him.
 He had been free from it all.
 His mind had been clear.

 Just like what mediation required—a clear mind!

 Except for the only difference, he hadn't been focusing on trying to transform his Aura into a ball at the time.
 Maybe that remained a distraction?
 Perhaps, maybe, to realistically reconstruct his Aura into a sphere came unconsciously?
 Like breathing?
 As strange and impossible as that sounded, and it sounded off his rockers impossible.
 The reasoning behind it was missing.